Accelerated Master of Arts in History

 Applicants must complete an Application for Graduate Study online.
 Please submit the inquiry form below and contact the Graduate Program Coordinator prior to starting the application.
 The following information should be gathered in advance and uploaded with the application:

 - 2 letters of recommendation (preferably from professors in the major).
-You will be asked to enter the names and e-mail addresses for two recommenders while completing the online application.
 Your recommenders will automatically receive an e-mail requesting their letters when you submit the application.
 It is not necessary for your recommenders to send hard copies of their letters to the department if they submit their letters electronically.
-Should a recommender feel uncomfortable with the online submission process, please contact the department for more options.

 - Résumé or curriculum vitae